As we take this spiritual journey as a church, we encourage you to commit to a personal fast. Check out the information below for tips on how to fast!

 When your designated time for fasting is finished, you will begin to eat again.
 But how you break your fast is extremely important for your physical and spiritual well-being.

 Begin eating gradually.
-Do not eat solid foods immediately after your fast.
+Do not eat large meals immediately after your fast.
 Suddenly reintroducing solid food to your stomach and digestive tract will likely have negative, even dangerous, consequences.
 Try several smaller meals or snacks each day.
 If you end your fast gradually, the beneficial physical and spiritual effects will result in continued good health.

 Here are some suggestions to help you end your fast properly: